Conflicts of interest policy related to the production of investment research reports

 The senior management within Davy ensures that any actual or potential conflicts that may exist are kept under review on an ongoing basis and that appropriate controls are in place to identify and manage any such conflicts.
 This document is not intended to provide a comprehensive account of the controls and procedures in place to manage any such conflicts.
-However, it does seek to outline the main controls in place for managing any potential conflicts that may exist in relation to the production of investment research reports ("research reports") .
+However, it does seek to outline the main controls and organisational arrangements in place for managing any potential conflicts that may exist in relation to the production of investment research reports ("research reports") .

-Each analyst within the Research Department reports directly to the Head of Research.
-The corporate finance and corporate broking departments have no responsibility for the management of analysts.
+Each analyst within the Research department reports directly to the Head of Research.
+The Corporate Finance and Corporate Broking departments have no responsibility for the management of analysts.

-Transactions or potential transactions in which DCF is involved are discussed, even within the department, strictly on a "need to know" basis and as is standard practice in the industry code names are used to identify projects.
+Transactions or potential transactions in which DCF is involved are discussed, even within the department, strictly on a ‘need to know’ basis and, as is standard practice in the industry, code names are used to identify projects.

 There are strict procedures in place within Davy to ensure that an analyst is not involved in any activity that could affect his/her ability to provide an impartial assessment of the subject securities or issuers covered by that analyst.

-Davy has a detailed procedure in place to manage the various dealing and other restrictions which may apply in the event that we are a connected/concert party to an offeror or offeree company.
+Davy has a detailed procedure in place to manage the various dealing and other restrictions that may apply in the event that we are a connected/concert party to an offeror or offeree company.
 These procedures ensure that any research reports related to the issuer are discontinued and any previous research reports published on the website are removed.

-Where any of the disclosures referred to in this conflicts of interest policy are disproportionate to the length of the research report, then these disclosures shall instead be made available on the Davy website.
+Where any of the disclosures referred to in this Conflicts of Interest policy are disproportionate to the length of the research report, then these disclosures shall instead be made available on the Davy website.

-Last updated: February 2014
+Last updated: June 2022